wheretostayfirsttime.com

 Between these two, Sukhumvit is the best in 99% of the cases.

-But if you’re seeking a slightly less chaotic area that has all the modern facilities you can possibly think of (for example when travelling with kids), Siam is probably a better option.
+But if you’re seeking a slightly less chaotic area that has all the modern facilities you can possibly think of (for example, when travelling with kids and avoiding nightlife chaos), Siam is probably a better option.

 Sukhumvit at a glance: